berkalpay/kappybara/_sources/index.rst.txt

 #########

 A Python simulator of rule-based models built on top of the Kappa language.
-See the :doc:`intro example <examples/heterodimerization>` for how Kappybara can be used to simulate a molecular system.
+Visit the :doc:`examples <examples/index>` gallery to see how Kappybara can be used to simulate a molecular system.

 Kappybara is available via pip: